Henry Willink: Later life

-Willink continued to serve in public positions.
 In 1948, he was appointed Master of Magdalene College, Cambridge, a post he held until 1966.
 From 1953 until 1955 he was also Vice-Chancellor of the University of Cambridge.
 He chaired the steering committee leading to the formation of the Royal College of General Practitioners, starting in 1952.
 Willink later described his role as Chairman of that Steering Committee as "one of the very best projects with which I have ever been involved in my life."

-In 1957 Willink served as Chairman of the Inter-Departmental Committee on the Future Numbers of Medical Practitioners and Intakes of Medical Students.
+In 1957, Willink served as Chairman of the Inter-Departmental Committee on the Future Numbers of Medical Practitioners and Intakes of Medical Students.
 The committee concluded that too many doctors were being trained and proposed a 12% reduction.
 That was soon realised to be a misjudgement.
 From 1955 to 1971, he held the office of Dean of Arches, the senior ecclesiastical judge of England.

+Honours

 He was made a baronet, of Dingle Bank in the City of Liverpool, in 1957, and was awarded an honorary LLD by the University of Melbourne in 1955.
 His papers are held at Churchill College, Cambridge.